co-cart/co-cart/readme.txt

 == Description ==

-[WooCommerce](https://wordpress.org/plugins/woocommerce/) REST API is great but it's missing one important endpoint that allows you to manage the cart.
+[WooCommerce](https://wordpress.org/plugins/woocommerce/) REST API is great but it's missing one important ability and that is to manage the shopping cart.

 That's were [CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) comes in.
-It creates requests for the cart the same way requests via direct URL or Ajax are handled allowing you to add, remove, restore and update items to and from the cart.
+Just as a customer would interact with an online store in their browser, CoCart allows you to get the cart contents including totals, add, remove, restore and update items to and from the shopping cart via the REST API.

 = Built with Developers in Mind =

-CoCart is created for developers in mind and allows you to use WooCommerce's REST API to it's full potential.
-This also provides the option to create a full app for your WooCommerce store.
+Exclusively for WooCommerce.
+With CoCart, running your store completely via the REST API is now complete.
+Control and manage the shopping cart with ease.
+Powerful options, clear responses and developer ready for any filtering required to your needs.

-It also works well with official WooCommerce extensions such as:
+CoCart also works well with official WooCommerce extensions such as:

 * Bookings
 * Name Your Price